hujhax/austin-improv-wiki/Six Degrees.md

 ***Six Degrees*** was a mainstage show put on by [[The Hideout Theatre]].

 ## Summary
-*Six Degrees* is a longform that begins with a [http://improvencyclopedia.org/games/La_Ronde.html "La Ronde"].
+*Six Degrees* is a longform that begins with a ["La Ronde"](http://improvencyclopedia.org/games/La_Ronde.html).
 This is a format in which the cast includes six players, whom we can refer to as A through F.  The first scene is a two-hander between A & B.  Then B stays onstage, as the same character, for the second scene, which is a two-hander between B & C.  This goes on -- C & D, D & E, E & F -- until the sixth scene, where we come back around with F & A.

 After that, it's a narrative longform with no restrictions.